 - Color Profile.
 This controls how the colors are interpreted.
 Options include sRGB, Adobe RGB, and ProPhoto RGB

 - Resize.
 Easily choose a dimension for the new files.

 After selecting your desired Batch Processing options, click the Continue button in the lower right of the window to begin the operation.
 This will display a processing window showing progress.

-To cancel Batch Processing altogether, click the “X” in the upper-left corner of the window.
+- To cancel Batch Processing altogether, click the “X” in the upper-right corner of the window.